each/bind9-collab/README.md

 BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX support, and a 64-bit integer type.
-Successful builds have been observed on many versions of Linux including RedHat, Fedora, Debian, Ubuntu, SuSE, Slackware, FreeBSD, NetBSD, OpenBSD, Mac OS X, Solaris, HP-UX, AIX, SCO OpenServer, and OpenWRT.
+Successful builds have been observed on many versions of Linux and UNIX, including RedHat, Fedora, Debian, Ubuntu, SuSE, Slackware, FreeBSD, NetBSD, OpenBSD, Mac OS X, Solaris, HP-UX, AIX, SCO OpenServer, and OpenWRT.

 BIND is also available for Windows XP, 2003, 2008, and higher.
 (Older versions of Windows, including Windows NT and Windows 2000, are not